 All students applying for Youth TRAIN in Trades programs should register at their home school with a full course load.
-Schools will be asked to modify a student's timetable if the student is accepted into a Youth TRAIN in Trades program.
+The Career Programs team will work with schools to accommodate any necessary changes to a student's timetable if the student is accepted into a Youth TRAIN in Trades program.